The

 5:30 PM | lyric theatre

-Join us for an insightful panel moderated by Kentucky Poet Laureate and cultural leader Frank X Walker, featuring nationally recognized August Wilson scholars:
+This event was an insightful panel moderated by Kentucky Poet Laureate and cultural leader Frank X Walker, featuring nationally recognized August Wilson scholars:

 - Dr. Sandra Shannon, Howard University